veselov/fluentd-jdk-handler/README.md

 will be passed through a date formatter:
 [SimpleDateFormatter][6].
 For example: `date"${millis,yyyy-MM-dd'T'HH:mm:ss.SSSZ}`

+OS environment variables are also supported and can be referenced using `$[...]`, e.g. `$[PATH]`.
+If an environment variable is not set, the reference is replaced with an empty string.

 Any character can be escaped from current level of processing by specifying backslash (`\ `) character in front of it.
 To insert backslash itself, simply escape it (`\\` parses as `\ `).
 Escaping must be done on multiple